 One developer working on this technology told me: "The goal is for the AI to become so personalized that it feels like an extension of your own thinking process, not a separate tool."

-ChatGPT keyboards will increasingly connect with other AI systems:
+By 2026, ChatGPT keyboards are increasingly connecting with other AI systems to provide smarter suggestions:

 After exploring ChatGPT keyboards in depth, the question remains - should you make the switch?
 Based on my experience and research, the answer depends on your specific needs and concerns.